Veluthil/My-DevOps-Journey/Project 3 - Lift and Shift - AWS Cloud for the Application Setup/README.md

 curl http://169.254.169.254/latest/user-data
 systemctl status rabbitmq-server
 ```
 _Note: It may take some time to run userdata script after you connect to the server.
-You can check the process `ps -ef` to see if the process starts for the service.
-If not, wait some time and check with `systemctl status <service_name>` command again._
+You can check the process with `ps -ef` to see if the process starts for the service.
+If it does not, wait some time and check with `systemctl status <service_name>` command again._

 ### 3. Create Private Hosted Zone in Route53